 In childhood, some of us used to blow dandelion seeds into the wind.
-These common plant has been seen as a pest, mow it off the lawn.
+This common plant has been seen as a pest, mow it off the lawn.
 In fact, contrary to popular belief, dandelions are as beautiful as all plants in nature, not just pesky garden weeds.
 People have used DANDELIONS to treat ailments for several centuries.
-In this article, learn more about dandelion and numerous benefits for health and well being.
+In this article, learn more about the dandelion and its numerous benefits for health and well-being.

 - Botanists consider dandelions to be herbs.
 People use the leaves, stem, flower, and root of the dandelion for medicinal purposes.

-Foraging for dandelion flowers has been a part of my natural habit when visiting farms and friend living in the countryside, often i will walk around and pick this humble flower and leaves and add them to my salad plate, and my friends will give a strange look at me very.
+Foraging for dandelion flowers has been a part of my natural habit when visiting farms and friends living in the countryside, often I will walk around and pick these humble flowers and leaves and add them to my salad plate, and my friends will give a strange look at me very.
 They are always curiously what I have on my salad plate.

 I eat them with soya sauce and vinegar and olive oil, and it tastes amazing.
 When I ask some of my friends to try, and they go

-- hmmmm interested when we speak of all the benefits, they go WHAO!
+- hmm interested when we speak of all the benefits, they go WHAO!
 It is growing all over, and we walk over it.